 The gross amount in the Client Income Report cash receipt or reinvested amount plus all relevant tax credits (withholding taxes deducted and available NZ imputation credits).

 7. Transaction Summary Report

 This provides a summary of the key components of movement in the value of your fund over a defined period.
-See frequently asked questions for an overview on how to use this report.
+The full years Transaction Report is available on request.